bradenmacdonald/astrocube/README.md

 To install, simply run the following command:

 ```
-pip install --user git+git://github.com/bradenmacdonald/astrocube.git#egg=astrocube
+pip install git+git://github.com/bradenmacdonald/astrocube.git#egg=astrocube
 ```

 (Requires that you have [pip](http://www.pip-installer.org) and [distribute](http://pypi.python.org/pypi/distribute) installed.)

-To install it system-wide, remove the `--user` argument.
-To install an editable version, add `-e` as an argument just after `--user`.
+To install it locally (not system-wide), add a `--user` argument after "install".
+To install an editable version, add a `-e` argument.

 Usage
 -----